A ductless mini-split compressor on the external wall of a home

 A mini-split system's internal air component above two doors near the ceiling of the room

-Typically, 25 feet is the standard length supplied with many units, but up to 50 feet can work well.
-Bear in mind that longer lines will impact efficiency, but that shouldn’t be an issue in most homes.
+Typically, 25 feet (7.62 meters) is the standard length of refrigerant lines supplied with most units, but up to 50 feet (15.24 meters) can work well.

 For more information about refrigerants, their cost, and how eco-friendly they are, check out our article on the topic here.